andykee/lentil/docs/user_guide/diffraction.rst

 speaking, the multiply method constructs a complex phasor from a Plane or Pupil phase and amplitude and Wavefront wavelength and multiplies the wavefront data by it.
-The type and direction of the Fourier transfer used to propagate between planes depends on the wavefront's planetype and the planetype of the destination plane.
+The type and direction of the Fourier transfer used to propagate between planes depends on the wavefront's planetype the planetype of the destination plane, and the destination plane sampling.
 The table below describes the possible combinations:

 +------------------------+-----------------------------+--------------------+
 | Wavefront planetype    | Destination plane planetype | Propagation method |